nrjohnstone/ports-adapters-examples/readme.md

 * wants to use a REST endpoint to allow their client applications to approve book title orders
 * wants to use a REST endpoint to allow their client applications to send book title orders
 * wants to use a message queue (RabbitMq) to notify their book wholesaler of their orders when sending

-* Both clients want to store their state in a MySql database
+* wants to store their state in a MySql relational database

+### Client 3 ###

+* wants to use a REST endpoint to allow their client applications to submit book title orders
+* wants to use a REST endpoint to allow their client applications to approve book title orders
+* wants to use a REST endpoint to allow their client applications to send book title orders
+* wants to use a message queue (RabbitMq) to notify their book wholesaler of their orders when sending
+* wants to store their state in a CouchDb document database